Variable Annuity Fraud Attorney

 • Have a reasonable basis to believe you would benefit from certain features of the annuity, such as tax-deferred growth, annuitization, or death benefits

-For exchanges, your broker must additionally evaluate whether the transaction would result in surrender charges, new surrender periods, loss of existing benefits, or increased fees.
+For exchanges, your broker must additionally evaluate whether the transaction would result in surrender charges, new surrender periods, loss of existing benefits, increased fees, product enhancements or improvements, and whether you had another deferred variable annuity exchange within the preceding 36 months.

-• Reasonable-basis suitability: The broker must understand the product and its risks
+• Reasonable-basis analysis: The broker must understand the product, its costs, and its risks

 How to Recover Your Variable Annuity Losses